 The south of China has the most suitable conditions for the growth of tea trees and the production of many kinds of tea.
 Out of all China the most tea gets produced in the south.

 This includes Guangdong, Guangxi, Fujian, and Hainan.
-The most popular teas produced here being oolong and black teas.
+The most popular teas produced here are oolong and black teas.

-With the most popular teas being Tie Guan Yin and Da Hong Pao from the infamous Wuyi Mountains.
+The most popular teas are Tie Guan Yin and Da Hong Pao from the infamous Wuyi Mountains.

 JIANGNAN

-Jiangnan is known as the area south of the Yangtze river.
-It includes Zhejiang, Jiangxi, Hunan and southern parts of Jiangsu, Hubei, and Anhui.
-Unlike the southern parts of China, this region has four distinct seasons which affects the final tea.
+Jiangnan is known as the area south of the Yangtze River.
+It includes Zhejiang, Jiangxi, Hunan, and southern parts of Jiangsu, Hubei, and Anhui.
+Unlike the southern parts of China, this region has four distinct seasons, which affect the final tea.

 JIANGBEI

-If you are ever thinking of visiting China for a tea drinking adventure, now you will know just where to go based on tea teas that you prefer!
-And remember, the best time to visit is spring to early summer since the temperature is still mild and of course that is when the early spring teas go on the market!
+If you are ever thinking of visiting China for a tea-drinking adventure, now you will know just where to go based on the teas that you prefer!
+And remember, the best time to visit is spring to early summer since the temperature is still mild, and of course that is when the early spring teas go on the market!